-To sum up here, using a Raspberry Pi as a security device on your device is a great idea, but the software are not there yet. pfSense is not available on the ARM architecture and the other alternatives are not perfect.
+To sum it up, using a Raspberry Pi as a security device on your device is a great idea, but the software is not there yet. pfSense is not available on the ARM architecture and the other alternatives are not perfect.

-For now, I still recommend using Raspberry Pi and configure it as a router with firewall, as explained in this article.
+For now, I still recommend using Raspberry Pi and configuring it as a router with a firewall, as explained in this article.

-If you have other solutions, feel free to leave a comment below!
+If you have other solutions, feel free to leave a comment in the community!

 Not sure where to start?